SaswatPadhi/saswatpadhi.github.io/_updates/2021-12_married.md

 ---

-After multiple replans and postponements, thanks to COVID, my wife Ruchi and I were finally able to organize our wedding with our loving family and friends in India.
+After multiple replans and postponements, thanks to COVID, my wife, Ruchi, and I were finally able to organize our wedding with our loving family and friends in India.